jochenstahn/amor/man.md

 - **for different parameter sets, or to prevent merging**

-  The key `-n` accepts more than one argument of the type defined above.
+  The key `-f` accepts more than one argument of the type defined above.
 The (set of) data file(s) related to one argument are merged and give one reflectivity curve (one `data_set`) in the output file.
 The reflectivity curves for more than one argument are separated in the output file